rjanicek/bos/README.md

 tips
 ----
-* Store dates as the number of milliseconds since 1 January 1970 00:00:00 UTC `new Date().getTime()` This allows more efficient querying by date / time, no need to parse date strings.
+* Store dates as the number of milliseconds since the Unix epoch (1 January 1970 00:00:00 UTC) `new Date().getTime()` This allows more efficient querying by date / time, no need to parse date strings.
 * use objects with keys to efficieltly find data
 ```JavaScript
 var cows = {